juhariis/ess/EuropeanSocialSurvey.md

 ESS Data
 --------

 Main dataset used in this investigation covers the period 2002-2016.
-It was created merging a 2002-2014 dataset created with {ESS Cumulative Data Wizard\](<http://www.europeansocialsurvey.org/downloadwizard/>) and a [separately downloaded 2016 set](http://nesstar.ess.nsd.uib.no/webview/) since the latter was not in the wizard at the time.
+It was created merging a 2002-2014 dataset created with [ESS Cumulative Data Wizard](http://www.europeansocialsurvey.org/downloadwizard/) and a [separately downloaded 2016 set](http://nesstar.ess.nsd.uib.no/webview/) since the latter was not in the wizard at the time.

 ### Raw Data